zhengyi13/webhello/README.md

 ## Source Code

-`fuck.go` simply fires up a webserver, and echoes back the parameter you pass on the request's URL as a name to say hello to:
+`hello.go` simply fires up a webserver, and echoes back the parameter you pass on the request's URL as a name to say hello to:

 GET http://thisapp.as-deployed.somewhere/Joe